lasa/website/README.md

 and thus may not be used for any purpose.
 - Files relating to mascots/logos of LASA High School or Austin ISD may be covered under a seperate license.
-Please obtain advanced written permission from the appropriate entity before using.
+Please obtain advanced written permission from the appropriate entity before using them for any purpose.

 ## Authors
 Harrison Tran, Kevin Black, Ojas Ahuja